How Hot is Your Doc?

 After polling med students over the course of five years, scientists found that those who were fit themselves were much more likely to "prescribe" exercise to patients and take physical activity into account when considering treatment.
 In fact, those who supported fitness counseling were almost twice as likely to be cardiovascularly fit and more than three times as likely to have normal triglyceride levels as their nay-saying peers.

-"I often joke with patients and say 'If your physician doesn’t look well, head for the door'," says Justin Mager, MD, an internist specializing in longevity and preventive medicine at the Clear Center of Health in Mill Valley, California and a Q advisory board member, "but in all seriousness, you want to find someone who practices a healthy lifestyle so that he or she is more focused on promoting health as a way of preventing disease rather than managing it."Mager, who hits the gym hard for his workouts, which include high-intensity interval training and working with a trainer on bodyweight exercises and even some light Olympic lifting, feels strongly about the topic: "The philosopher Allen Watts said effective communication can only happen if you have a shared experience.
+"I often joke with patients and say 'If your physician doesn’t look well, head for the door'," says Justin Mager, MD, an internist specializing in longevity and preventive medicine at the Clear Center of Health in Mill Valley, California and an Equinox advisory board member, "but in all seriousness, you want to find someone who practices a healthy lifestyle so that he or she is more focused on promoting health as a way of preventing disease rather than managing it."Mager, who hits the gym hard for his workouts, which include high-intensity interval training and working with a trainer on bodyweight exercises and even some light Olympic lifting, feels strongly about the topic: "The philosopher Allen Watts said effective communication can only happen if you have a shared experience.
 So if you have a physician who believes in fitness and practices fitness, then there’s a shared experience with a fit patient.
 That’s going to influence how that doctor approaches your health because he or she understands the impact.”

 I often joke with patients and say, 'If your physician doesn’t look well, head for the door.' –